aaronsnow/digitalservice.network/library/job-descriptions/new-york-city/index.md

 description: "Job Descriptions from the city of of New York"
 ---

-Job Descriptions from the city of of New York.
+Job Descriptions posted currently or formerly by the [New York Office of Technology and Innovation](https://www1.nyc.gov/assets/cto/#/jobs).

 {% include dir-contents.html %}